Jump to Main Jump zu Navigation Jump to Contact

 Electronic systems made from nanowires

-Components and simple circuits based on nanowires or 2D materials are developed by the Research Laboratory Microelectronics Dresden for Reconfigurable Electronics.
+Components and simple circuits based on nanowires or 2D materials are developed by the Research Laboratory Microelectronics for Reconfigurable Electronics Dresden.

 The Dresden Microelectronics Research Laboratory for Reconfigurable Electronics is developing components and simple circuits based on nanowires or 2D materials.
 A complete process chain from the deposition of various individual layers to assembly and connection technology for complex circuits is being created at the Technical University of Dresden.